trickovicmatija/SMA/README.md

 # Model for Medical Data Analysis
-This repository contains commented Jupyter Notebook file, where the model was created.
 The model is designed to analyze image outputs from *SALSA MC002 SMA NEWBORN SCREEN ASSAY* (MRC Holland).
 The machine used is *Applied Biosystems 7500 Real-Time PCR System*.
 The software used is *HID Real-Time PCR Analysis Software v1.2.*